 The special role of the EU since 1996

-The European Commission adopted EU Regulation No.2271/96 on 22 November 1996.
-This regulation is a reaction to the embargo imposed on Cuba and makes trade between European companies and private individuals with Cuba at least partially possible.
+The European Commission adopted EU Regulation No.2271/96 on November 22, 1996.
+This regulation is a reaction to the embargo imposed on Cuba and makes trade between European companies and individuals with Cuba at least partially possible.

-This regulation is an example of how other countries or extraterritorial organisations co-sponsor or block sanctions and embargoes.
-In the case of the EU regulation, the US embargo is blocked.
+This regulation is an example of how other countries or extraterritorial organizations can help or block sanctions and embargoes.
+In the case of the EU regulation, the U.S. embargo is blocked.

-The US embargo on Cuba also applies to foreign companies and banks that want to do business in Cuba since the passage of the Torricelli and Helms-Burton Acts in the 1990s.
-A German company that wants to do business in Cuba would therefore be affected by penalties from the US authorities in the same way as a US company.
+The U.S. embargo on Cuba has also applied to foreign companies and banks seeking to do business in Cuba since the passage of the Torricelli and Helms-Burton Acts in the 1990s.
+Thus, a German company seeking to do business in Cuba would be just as subject to penalties from U.S. authorities as a U.S. company.

-The EU Regulation Article 4 stipulates that decisions of extra-Community courts and administrative authorities that refer to the Torricelli and Helms-Burton Acts will not be recognised and implemented in the EU.
+By the EU regulation Article 4 it is regulated that decisions of extra-Community courts and administrative authorities, which refer to the Torricelli and Helms-Burton laws, are not recognized and implemented in the EU.

-For this, the European company must inform the EU authorities in advance and receive confirmation from the EU Commission.
-In addition, European companies are guaranteed compensation in Article 6 of the EU regulation, which covers legal costs in connection with the exemption.
+For this, the European company must inform the EU authorities in advance and obtain confirmation from the EU Commission.
+In addition, European companies are guaranteed compensation in Article 6 of the EU Regulation, which covers legal costs in connection with the exemption.

 It is therefore possible for European companies and banks to do business in Cuba.

-However, the hurdles for such business are still high even under the EU regulation.
-If the EU's approval is not forthcoming, the advance costs for planning such a transaction are lost.
+However, the hurdles for such a business are still high even after the EU regulation.
+If the EU approval fails to materialize, the advanced costs for planning such a business are lost.
 This is a risk that a European company must take into account.

-Moreover, it will be difficult for a European company to find a financing bank that will share the risk of this transaction.
-Banks are included in the EU regulation, but must be aware of possible reputational damage in the US if the bank's Cuba arrangement becomes public in the US.
+In addition, it will be difficult for a European company to find a financing bank that will share the risk of this transaction.
+Banks, while included in the EU regulation, need to be aware of potential reputational damage in the U.S. if the bank's Cuba arrangement becomes public in the U.S.

-Despite the remaining risks for European companies, the German Foreign Office describes economic relations between Cuba and Germany as having improved over the last 5 years.
+Despite the remaining risks for European companies, the German Foreign Office describes economic relations between Cuba and Germany as having improved over the past 5 years.

 There is a German office for the promotion of trade and investment in Cuba.
 German companies are mainly represented in the energy and health sectors, as well as in the tourism industry.
-However, these economic relations still depend heavily on the foreign policy of the USA.
-If the regulations surrounding the embargo were to be tightened by the USA, this would also affect the economic relationship between the EU and Cuba.
-So the US economic embargo still has a major impact on Cuba, even though there are now certain loopholes for European companies created by the EU Commission.
+However, these economic relations still depend heavily on U.S. foreign policy.
+If the regulations surrounding the embargo were to be tightened by the U.S., this would also affect the economic relationship between the EU and Cuba.
+The U.S. economic embargo therefore continues to have a major impact on Cuba, even though there are now certain loopholes for European companies created by the EU Commission.